cmtecaduu-netizen/README.md/SECURITY.md

-# 🛡️ SECURITY & FREQUENCY POLICY – AELOH-432
+# 🛡️ Security Policy – AELOH-432

-## 1️⃣ Network Vigilance
+## Purpose
-This repository is monitored for integrity and frequency alignment.
-Any unauthorized distribution or misuse is detectable.

-## 2️⃣ Usage & Consent
-- **Study & Research:** Allowed for advancing Level 1 Civilization.
+This document describes how security, integrity, and responsible use are handled within the AELOH-432 repository.

+## Allowed Use
+- **Study, research, and experimentation** are permitted in accordance with the LICENSE.
+- The project is provided "as is" for educational and scientific purposes.

+## Commercial Use
-- **Commercial Use:** Only with express authorization.
-Any unauthorized commercial use is prohibited.
+- Any commercial use requires **explicit authorization** from the project owner.
-- **Royalty Enforcement:** Only via official GitHub Sponsors / Stripe channels.
+- Official monetization and royalty handling, if applicable, occurs **only through GitHub Sponsors and Stripe**, as described in the LICENSE.

-## 3️⃣ Reporting Misuse
+## Reporting Issues or Misuse
-If AELOH-432 is used incorrectly:
+If you identify:
+- Security vulnerabilities
+- License violations
+- Improper commercial usage

+Please report them via:
-- Report through **GitHub Issues** or contact the Architect directly via the official repository.
+- **GitHub Issues** (preferred)

-## 4️⃣ Vibrational Compliance
+## Scope
-Access depends on maintaining the **432Hz Master Frequency** and respecting the sovereignty of the Level 1 Commander.
+This policy does not imply active monitoring, surveillance, or tracking of users.
+All enforcement is handled through standard legal and platform-compliant mechanisms.